GRBs from Collapse of Thorne-\.Zytkow-like Objects as the Aftermath of WD-NS Coalescence: Abstract

 \section{Abstract}

-The recently reported Type II Gamma-ray Burst (GRB) 200826A challenges the collapsar models by questioning how they can generate a genuinely short duration of the event.
-This paper proposes that the burst can originate from the collapse of a Thorne-Zytkow-like Object (TZlO).
-The TZlO consists of a central neutron star (NS) with a dense white dwarf (WD) material envelope and a disk, which are formed as the aftermath of a WD-NS coalescence.
-We found the collapse of such a TZlO can naturally explain the short duration of GRB 200826A.
-Furthermore, the collapse can produce a magnetar as the central object, which provides additional energy injection via magnetic dipole radiation to the ejected WD materials, causing a bump-like feature in the optical band and a shallow decay of the X-ray band.
-The disk wind shell induced by the TZlO at a large radius also interact with the ejected materials, which explains the ``supernova bump" observed at $\sim$ 28 days.
+The Type II gamma-ray burst (GRB) 200826A challenges collapsar models by questioning how they can generate a genuinely short-duration event.
+The other Type I GRB 211211A confused us with a kilonova signature observed in the afterglow of a \textit{long} burst.
+Here, we propose a comprehensive model in which both bursts are the results of the collapse of Thorne-Żytkow-like Objects (TZlOs).
+The TZlO consists of a central neutron star (NS), with a dense white dwarf (WD) material envelope, which is formed as the aftermath of a WD-NS coalescence.
+We find that the characteristics of the resultant GRBs depend on whether the TZlO collapses immediately following the WD-NS merger or not.
+Additionally, the observational properties of the consequent GRBs manifest variations contingent upon whether the collapse of the TZlO results in a magnetar or a black hole.
+We also show that our model is consistent with the observations of GRB 211211A and GRB 200826A.
+Specifically, the optical excess in GRB 211211A can be attributed to an engine-fed kilonova, while the \textit{supernova bump} in GRB 200826A is likely due to the collision between the ejecta and the disk wind shell.